How Do I Prepare Exterior House For Painting?

 Priming where you removed old paint, after sanding edges is a professional technique.
 Used by most professional painters, knowing what to do first, second, third and so on.
 Never having to worry of any paint failures again, lasting the duration.
 Skipping this step preparing to paint an exterior would be a huge mistake.

 Asking yourself if you need to prime exterior surfaces of home before painting?
-The answer is a pro founding Yes.
+The answer is a resounding Yes.
 Primer bonds to bare wood much better, gripping, adhering to substrate much stronger than typical final exterior paint coatings.

 Matter of fact, high quality exterior paint coatings bonds to primers much better than bare wood.
 So prepping your exterior with a high quality exterior primer is at the highest importance.
 This cannot be stressed enough, if you wish your exterior paint to last.